carbonblack/carbon-black-cloud-sdk-python/docs/authentication.rst

-`Platform Devices API <https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/devices-api/#search-devices>`_ to search for mission critical devices, and the `Platform Live Response API <https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/live-response-api/>`_ to execute commands on those devices, generate two API Keys with Custom Access Level with appropriate permissions.
+`Platform Devices API <https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/devices-api/#search-devices>`_ to search for mission critical devices, and the `Platform Live Response API <https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/live-response-api/>`_ to execute commands on those devices, generate one API Key with Custom Access Level with appropriate permissions.
-Store the Keys with profile name, and reference the profile names when creating CBCloudAPI objects.
+Store the Key with profile name, and reference the profile name when creating CBCloudAPI objects.

 ::